-History of the Alhambra - Origin, Evolution and Handing over to the Catholic Monarchs
+History of the Alhambra - Origin, Arab Kings and Catholic Monarchs

 Enjoy a special day at the Alhambra with a guided tour